Last Updated on December 28, 2022 by ThoughtsStained

 But then, of course, my favorite character was also killed.

 Regardless of the state of my heart, The Crimson Campaign is a fantastic middle book, which is never an easy feat to pull off.
-It amped up the tension from the first book and continued to build off such a great starting block and stood on its own as a story, no question.
-It continued to develop the depth and magnitude of such a great world and leaves you itching to find out what happens next.
-Which, I’m sorry to say, is why I’m cutting off this review here, instead of diving further into my love for these characters, my investment in the war I’m witnessing and my awe at the worldbuilding I’m lost within.
+It amped up the tension from the first book.
+But also stood on its own as a story, no question.
+It continued to develop the depth and magnitude of such a great world.
+But The Crimson Campaign also leaves you itching to find out what happens next.
+Which, I’m sorry to say, is why I’m cutting off this review here, instead of diving further.

 Because The Autumn Republic *is* sitting right beside me, at this very moment…